KimGraatrud/FYS-STK4155-Projects/Project_3/src/README.md

 ### Directory contents

 - `CNN.py` - contains our wrapper class of the Pytorch implementation of CNNs
-- `GradBoosting.py` - contains our wrapper class of Scikit-learn's implementations of classifier trees, dummy classifier, and gradient boosted classifier.
+- `Dataset.py` - contains the loading and pre-prep for the dataset before its used in the models
-- `...` - ...
+- `utils.py` - contains the utils required over multiple files, such as helper functions or constants